liujingbreak/require-injector/README.md

     ##### Parameters
     - `requiredModule`: the original module name which is required for, it can't be a relative file path.
-    - `factory`: A function that returns a value which then will be replaced to the original module of `requiredModule`.
+    - `factory`: A function that returns a value which then will replace the original module of `requiredModule`.

         When `.injectToFile()` or Browserify bundling with `.transform` is called to files, it actually replaces entire `require('requiredModule')` expression with Immediately-Invoked Function Expression (IIFE) of the factory function`.toString()`:
 		```js